cortex-js/cortexjs.io/docs/compute-engine/15-guide-patterns-and-rules.md

 ## Wildcards

-Wildcard are placeholders identifiers in an expression.
+Wildcards are placeholders symbols in an expression.
 They start with a `_`.

 The `"_"` universal wildcard matches anything that is in the corresponding position in an expression.